Stay Fit During Exams

 Equally important is the type of food you take during this last phase of the semester.
-While junk foods, snacks and sugary drinks may seem like viable dietary options due to easy accessibility, the truth is that they do little to keep your mental health in check.
-In fact, too much junk food makes our brains exhausted and less efficient.
-Poor dietary choices will definitely not work in your favour in an exam setting.
+While junk foods, snacks, and sugary drinks may seem like viable dietary options due to easy accessibility, the truth is that they do little to keep your mental health in check.
+Too much junk food makes our brains exhausted and less efficient.
+Poor dietary choices will not work in your favour in an exam setting.

-It goes without saying therefore that you need the best food before the exam, which are basically brain-boosting foods for optimal performance.
+You need the best food before the exam, which are brain-boosting foods for optimal performance.
 So, which are these "exam foods" that we recommend?
-A healthy diet consists of a lot of vegetables, fruits, whole grains and legumes.
+A healthy diet consists of a lot of vegetables, fruits, whole grains, and legumes.